 A course designed to provide the student with a solid foundation in the principles and tools of music theory.
 Topics include rhythmic notation, major and minor scales, intervals, chords and cadences.

 This course does not meet major requirements in the Bachelor of Music degree program.
+However, all entering music students must enroll in this course.
+Students with advan

 MUSI 216 - Tonal Harmony I